 Your resume is your means to sell yourself to an employer.
-It must be enticing enough for the hiring manager to want to take the time to interview you.
-Avoiding overused and cliche phrases will not only make your resume stand out but it will show that you put extra effort into showing the employer what your demonstrated skills are.
-Whenever possible include specific examples that are result-oriented and give concrete numbers to demonstrate that you truly do posses the skill.
-Here are a list of commonly overused resume phrases and examples of better alternatives you can use to improve it.
-Some of the items are position specific but you can adapt them to fit your industry and position.
+In fact, it must be enticing enough for the hiring manager to want to take the time to interview you.
+Thus, avoiding overused and cliche phrases will not only make your resume stand out but will, likewise, show you’re putting extra effort in showing the employer your skills.
+If possible, add specific examples that are results-oriented and give figures that show your skills.
+In the same way, here is a list of overused resume phrases and examples of better alternatives you can use to improve them.
+At length, some are role specific; however, you can adapt them to fit your industry and position.

 Overused Phrase: Excellent Communication Skills